Geological Survey of Pakistan

 Geological Survey of Pakistan (GSP) is an independent executive scientific agency to explore the natural resources of Pakistan.
 Main tasks GSP perform are Geological, Geophysical and Geo-chemical Mapping of Pakistan.
 Target of these mapping are resources exploration, Geo-Engineering assessment, Geo-hazard prediction/prevention and addressing environmental issue.

 Apart from studying geology, it has various major science disciplines, concerning biology, engineering, hydrology, chemistry and physics.
 Due to its reputation and studies on fact-finding research, it has undertaken various efforts and studies on mineral exploration.

-Headquartered in Quetta and other regional offices in all over the country, and as of current, Dr Sajjad Ahmed is the current and designated director-general of the Geological Survey of Pakistan.
+Headquartered in Quetta and other regional offices in all over the country, and as of current, Adnan Alam Awan is the current and designated director-general of the Geological Survey of Pakistan.

 History

 Earliest members of the GSI and BGS in 1851.

 As early as 1836–51, the British crown government decided to set up the geological survey to explore the British Indian Empire under the British geologist David Williams who later founded the Geological Survey of India.

 After the independence of Pakistan from the British Indian Empire, the Geological Survey of India's north-west branch, staff and assets were evolved into creating to Geological Survey of Pakistan (GSP).

 At the time of its establishment, the GSP had consisted of only six geologists and two chemists under British scientist H.L.
 Crookshank, who was at that time was the most senior scientist working.
 Immediately, H.L.
 Crookshank was appointed first director general of GSP which he remained until 1955.
 Under Crookshank, the technical staff was increased to 30 geoscientists in 1948.
 In its formative years, the GSP did the pioneering work in hydrogeology and engineering but the efforts were transfer to engineering units of the military.
 In 1949–55, the GSP initiated a rigorous tradition of field investigations with the governmental support, and reconnaissance technology was transferred to GSP through the Colombo Plan.
 Due to these activities, it increased the operational, scientific capabilities, and expansion of facilities of the GSP by 1956; it became one of the pioneering scientific institution of the government.
 In 1955, English geologist, E.R.
 Gee, took over the GSP who initiated a massive expansion programme for GSP, including engineering, photogeology sections, as well as systematic publications journals were established.
 In 1959, the construction of new headquarters in Quetta was completed with Dr. N.M.
 Khan becoming first native GSP's director.